rs/rest-layer/README.md

 **Work in progress**

 With sub-fields notation you can also request referenced resources or connections (sub-resources), REST Layer will recognize it and will fetch the associated resources, and embed their result in the response.
-This can save a lot of unnecessary sequencial rount-trips:
+This can save a lot of unnecessary sequential rount-trips:

 ```http
 $ http -b :8080/api/users/55c99b7fa6ebe48ebb000001/posts \